open-pioneer/trails-starter/docs/tutorials/HowToCreateUiComponents.md

 # How to create UI components

-When developing applications with the open pioneer client framework, [React](https://reactjs.org/) can be used to create UI components.
+When developing applications with the Open Pioneer Trails client framework, [React](https://reactjs.org/) can be used to create UI components.
 We can also use pre-defined components from the [Chakra UI](https://chakra-ui.com/) framework.

 ## Documentation